10 years of betting on Rust and what I’m looking forward to next.

 Excelling in more domains

-Some domains like rapid prototyping and business logic may remain outside of Rust’s reach due to deliberate design decisions trading off iteration speed.
+Some domains like rapid prototyping and business logic may remain outside of Rust’s reach due to deliberate design decisions that trade off iteration speed.
 For most domains though I think it’s a matter of time.
 Adoption hurdles remain for GUIs, machine learning, and game development due to entrenched ecosystems, high switching costs, cultural inertia, and established tooling.
 But those barriers aren’t permanent.
 Rust continues to mature and steadily break into these domains, thanks to relentless community efforts and innovation.

-Looking forward, the trajectory is clear and exciting.
+Looking forward the trajectory is clear and exciting.
 The positive feedback loop of adoption boosting engineering and testing bandwidth, which then fuels further adoption, is accelerating.
 The upcoming decade promises further refinement, faster compile times, broader domain adoption, and an increasingly seamless developer experience.
 At Tably, we remain committed to pushing the boundaries of what’s possible with Rust, excited to witness—and contribute to—the language’s next chapter.
 Here’s to another 10 years of betting on Rust!